 Most of the posts on this blog approach the art under discussion from a Doylist perspective, and commenters need to be aware that Watsonian "rebuttals" to Doylist questions don't actually work: the two approaches can be used in parallel with each other, but not orthogonally.
 And while Watsonian analysis of art is not explicitly off-topic in this space, those discussion do tend to spin off of the activism focus very quickly -- for this reason, moderators will occasionally ask commenters to take some facets of a Watsonian conversation to the nearest Open Thread.

-[Required Reading] Watsonian vs. Doylist Analyses of Willow Rosenberg's Sexuality by Will Wildman
+[Helpful Link] Watsonian vs. Doylist Analyses of Willow Rosenberg's Sexuality by Will Wildman

 Comments on this blog are powered by Disqus, which is not visible on all platforms.
 If you are having difficulty accessing the comments, please contact Ana Mardoll.
-The latest iteration of the Disqus system (2013) is not very compatible with the community format for this space.
-In response, members of the community are requested to be aware of and observe the following:

 Vote Up, Not Down.